mymborrini/opentelemetry-demo/Readme.md

 have something like this `"Tags": ["service.name": "job"]`.
 And now we have the same behaviour then in tempo, so we can see the logs from grafana loki related to that traceId.

-The exact same thoughts goes for zipkin
+The exact same thoughts goes for zipkin.

+### 8

+Once you put prometheus after the collector some name changes and you won't find **http_server_duration_milliseconds_bucket** anymore immediately because there is the batch from the collector.

+If you enable Prometheus Remote Write as exporter in collector you don't need to enable scrape anymore.
+Collector will push everything automatically to prometheus